Rjaycaringal/app-dev/README.md

 # app-dev
-#H2 This is my Favorite Anime
+#This is my Favorite Anime